loveencounterflow/hollerith-legacy/README.md

 ## Plans for v4

-* Both SPO and POS phrases are now stored entirely in the LevelDB `key`; the LevelDB `value` field is not used (or rather, it is set to a constant default value).
+● Both SPO and POS phrases are now stored entirely in the LevelDB `key`; the LevelDB `value` field is not used (or rather, it is set to a constant  default value).
 IOW, Hollerith DBs are implemented as 'keys-only' store.

-* Since entire phrases like `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`
+● Since entire phrases like `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`
-  will be stored in the key, retrieving what reading a given glyph has cannot be done by using the LevelDB `get` operation; instead, `get` is implmented internally by iterating over a prefix stream that contains all keys that match ``[ [ 'glyph', '月', ], 'reading', ...`.
+will be stored in the key, retrieving what reading a given glyph has cannot be done by using the LevelDB `get` operation; instead, `get` is implemented internally by iterating over a prefix stream that contains all keys that match ``[ [ 'glyph', '月', ], 'reading', ...`.

-* **All phrase subjects, even those of non-index phrases, are stored as lists**, so for example the v2 phrase `[ '重', 'reading', 'zhong', ]` becomes, in v4: `[ [ '重', ], 'reading', 'zhong', ]`.
+● **All phrase subjects, even those of non-index phrases, are stored as lists**, so for example the v2 phrase `[ '重', 'reading', 'zhong', ]` becomes, in v4: `[ [ '重', ], 'reading', 'zhong', ]`.
 The semantics remain unchanged; if you want to store the fact that a number of subjects shares a given predicate / object pair, you will still have to enter one phrase for each subject concerned.
 This step is necessary to keep POS phrase ordering when using secondary indexes, as these use 'sub-phrases' as subjects.

 As a convenience, **any subject that isn't already a list will be transparently converted to a list with a single element; conversely, when reading from the database, any phrase with a subject that is a list with a single element will be transformed into a phrase where the subject is simply that single element.**

-* Since all subjects are now lists, it is a small step to use typed subjects and objects, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.
+● Since all subjects are now lists, **it is a small step to use typed subjects and objects**, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.
 This is, however, purely optional.

-* With phrases-as-keys, it becomes possible to store any number of facts about a given subject / predicate pair as long as objects are distinct, even without having to use an index.
+● With phrases-as-keys, **it becomes possible to store any number of facts about a given subject / predicate pair as long as objects are distinct**, even without having to use an index.
 Without an index, object values will be retrieved in lexicographic order; to implement repeated objects and / or a specific ordering, an explicit index—placed between predicate and object—has to be inserted:

 ```coffee
 [ '重', 'reading/py/bare', 0, 'zhong', ] ]